August 1, 2019

 export default AppContainer

 In the above snippet, you are using the createStackNavigator function to create a stack-based navigation flow.
 This function takes a route configuration object and an options object and returns a React component.
-Right now, it has only one screen that will be displaying some buttons to navigate to a specific web view.
-You are going to add the business logic behind HomeScreen in the next section.

 Stack Navigation provides a way to transit between screens.
-This mechanism works quite similar to how a web application works in a web browser.
+This mechanism works quite similarly to how a web application works in a web browser.
 A web app either pushes (next page) or pops (go back) when navigating between different web pages in the browser.
 Similarly, different screens can be used to either push or pop between in a React Native application.

 Each route is expected to have a screen name.
 For example, in the above snippet, there is a Home route with the same screen name.
 This screen name is provided using the attribute title that is coming from navigationOptions.
 To modify the presentation of a screen in the react-navigation library, options like these are used.